 Slide film can be projected after being mounted or displayed as-is if it’s a large or medium format exposure.
 This service is still available in some cities.

-Prints can be made via purely analogue method.
-No scanning required.
-In Vancouver these types of prints cost about 5% more than that of digital inkjet type for comparable quality.
+Prints can be made via a purely analogue method so that you can skip scanning.
+In Vancouver, these types of prints cost about 5% more than digital inkjet types for a comparable quality.
 With the right tools, this can be done at home.
 However, this is an entirely new world of costs and technology for both film and digital cameras.